Need for Speed Rivals: Endings

-There are two endings, one for each side.
-As with all preceding story cutscenes, these two endings appear to be connected to each other.
+There are two endings, one for the Racer story and another for the Cop story.
+As with all preceding story cutscenes, these endings are connected to each other, with the cop ending being both concurrent and subsequent to the racer ending.

-At the end of the Racer story, right after he completes the decisive race, Zephyr smashes into a police blockade, causing him to crash violently.
-A subsequent news report shows Zephyr's car smoking heavily, suggesting he is very likely to have been killed in the crash.
+At the end of the Racer story, right after he completes the decisive race, Zephyr runs into a police blockade, causing him to crash violently.
+A subsequent news report shows Zephyr's car smoking heavily behind trees, even going so far as to suggest he has been killed in the crash.
 However, Zephyr is revealed to have just survived the crash.
-While barely awake, he starts up his badly damaged car in an attempt to drive away.
+While barely awake, he starts up his badly damaged car in an attempt to drive away, with the screen fading to black as the engine roars.

-At the end of the Cop story, just as he successfully takes down Zephyr, F-8 loses control of his car and ends up wrecking it in a crash, leaving him in critical condition.
-A following news report reveals that F-8 has already been discharged from the police force for his dangerous and reckless actions.
-Sometime later, with Zephyr seemingly never heard from again, F-8, now driving the Enzo he stole from the police impound earlier, has emerged as the new top racer in Redview County, issuing a challenge to everyone via a video.
+At the end of the Cop story, F-8 is revealed to have been involved in a collision with Zephyr, likely shortly before the latter's own collision with the police blockade, and wrecks his car in the ensuing crash, leaving him in critical condition.
+A following news report also reveals that F-8 has been terminated from the RCPD for his recklessness and dangerous actions leading up to the crash.
+Sometime later, F-8 suddenly resurfaces as a street racer, having apparently taken over Zephyr's mantle, and issues a challenge to fellow racers in Redview County via a video, declaring himself their rival.